Table of Contents

 What Exactly is AWS Used For?

-AWS is used for a wide array of purposes, including:
+The meaning of using AWS is not just using a single tool or service, as AWS is used for a wide array of purposes, including:

 • Hosting websites and web applications: From simple websites to complex web applications, AWS provides the infrastructure to host them reliably and securely.